 Since opening in 1993, the little schoolhouse has provided many school groups with a glimpse at life in a "one room school".
 Kemper School has also been open to the public and to private groups.

 The school is furnished in a manner appropriate to country schools of the 1940's and 50's with penmanship charts, wooden desks, recitation benches, blackboards, photos of portraits of Presidents Washington and Lincoln and more.
 Kemper School brings back memories of school in simpler days when younger students learned from older ones, there was an emphasis on "readin', 'riting & 'rithmetic" and the one-room school was the heart of its rural community.

 We hope you take time to visit Kemper School and to help us celebrate its 75th birthday!

-Click or touch photo to start slideshow.
+Click a photo to begin slideshow.